 As a result of these new gaming opportunities, casino gambling, including Native American gaming, is legal in over half the fifty United States, and most of the casinos have been built in the last 10 years.

-In my opinion, one of the best parts about gambling at sea is that the cruise ship dealers and other casino workers are more patient and willing to help a beginner learn the games than what I have seen in Las Vegas.
+One of the best parts about gambling at sea is that the cruise ship dealers and other casino workers are more patient and willing to help a beginner learn the games than in Las Vegas.
 Most cruise ship passengers are on vacation to enjoy the cruise, and gambling is just one small piece of their trip.
 Therefore, the casino is competing with other shipboard activities.
 At one time, a cruise might be the first gaming exposure for many passengers.
 With the advent of riverboat and Native American tribe casinos, this is not necessarily true anymore.